microsoftgraph/microsoft-graph-docs/concepts/teams-membership-changenotifications-.md

 ### Notifications with resource data

 For notifications with resource data, the payload looks like the following.
-This payload is for a message sent in a chat.
+This payload is for a membership change in a team.

 ```json
 {